hphelion/documentation/cloudos/install.create-cloud.md

 and used with `losetup` when creating the logical volume group.

-* Maximum Volume File Size (GB) &mdash; Specify the maximum size of the file created on the target node’s file system to represent the size of the cinder volume.
+* Maximum Volume File Size (GB) &mdash; Specify the maximum size of the file created on the target node's file system to represent the size of the cinder volume.
 If the file size is too big for the file system, the size of the file will be capped at 90% of the free space in that file system (at the time of creation).
 Best practice is to adjust the size to a value appropriate for the file-system associated with the Local Volume File.